nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 So, how do we go about doing this?

+Using a ruby script of course!
 First off, we should create the file that will serve as our script (I call it `sprockets.rb` because it kinda works like [sprockets](https://github.com/sstephenson/sprockets), well - kinda not), and include the methods we'll need.

 ```ruby
 # sprockets.rb